-Each year Alaska Children’s Trust recognizes an individual that has demonstrated dedication and commitment in working toward eliminating child abuse and neglect by ensuring that children are living in safe, supportive, and nurturing communities.
+Each year Alaska Children’s Trust recognizes an individual that has demonstrated dedication and commitment in working toward preventing child abuse and neglect by ensuring that children are living in safe, supportive, and nurturing communities.
 The purpose of the Champion for Kids Award is to recognize someone for his or her contributions to children living throughout Alaska, whether it is through their professional employment, volunteer work, community activities, or actively working with children.

-2016 Northern Champion for Kids: Julie Wild-Curry
+2019 Northern Champion for Kids

 Help us identify our next Champion for Kids by nominating someone in your community.
 If you wish to nominate someone, please fill out the award application and submit it to Trevor Storrs.